-You may ascertain whether we are accepting requests to make optional cash purchases in excess of \$10,000 in any given month, and certain other important information, by telephoning the Administrator at 1-201-680-4052 or via email at Paul.Lidondici@computershare.com.
+You may ascertain whether we are accepting requests to make optional cash purchases in excess of \$10,000 in any given month, and certain other important information, by telephoning the Administrator at (201) 680-5300.
 You should generally contact the Administrator on the first business day of the month to determine whether we are accepting such requests.